Does Office 365 provide backup protection for organisations?

 • Data recovery can be expensive, one University study found that the average cost of a data loss event without a backup solution in place is almost £4K.

-What protection does Office 365 itself provide?
+What protection does Microsoft 365 itself provide?

-Office 365 replicates data to multiple servers, to protect against hardware failures and catastrophic incidents.
+Microsoft 365 replicates data to multiple servers, to protect against hardware failures and catastrophic incidents.
 However, that is not the same as backing up the data.
 Replication ensures that your data is always available in whatever state it is in.
 In other words, if a file is deleted or corrupted, that deletion or corruption is replicated throughout the cloud, and there is no way to quickly and easily get that data back where it was.

 Why should you use a third-party solution?